-Do I need to set a static private IP address for an Amazon EC2 Windows instance?
+How can I assign a static IP address to my Amazon EC2 Windows instance?

 I use an Amazon Elastic Compute Cloud (Amazon EC2) Windows instance, and a private IP address is automatically assigned to the instance.
-Do I need to assign a static IP address to the instance?
+Can I assign a static IP address to my Amazon EC2 Windows instance?

-In many cases, you don't need to set a static private IP address on am Amazon EC2 Windows instance.
-However, you might need to use two private IP addresses for your Windows network adapter.
+Static private IP addresses aren't required for Amazon EC2 Windows instances.
+However, you can use two private IP addresses for your Windows network adapter.
 To assign a static private IP address for an Amazon EC2 Windows instance, follow these steps:

 Note: The network interface IP address and Windows adapter IP addresses must match for a successful network connection.